teuben/teunix/docs/astronomy-on-ubuntu.md

       apt-cache search  .  > apt-cache0.list
       apt-cache pkgnames   > apt-cache1.list
+      grep fits apt-cache0.list
       dpkg --list          > dpkg0.list

-In addition, if you install synaptic and aptitude, you have more classic debian style queries available
+In addition, if you install synaptic and aptitude, you have the more classic debian style queries available

       sudo apt install synaptic aptitude -y